Skip to contents

 Camera-Monitored

-Counter and ingress-egress preprocessing plus camera effort indexing.
+Counter and ingress-egress preprocessing, NB GLMM count imputation, and camera effort indexing.

 Camera Survey vignette →